How do I know about an easement vs right of way?

-As with easements granted to utility companies, property owners cannot impede the use of a legal maintenance easement.
+As with easements granted to Guelph utilities, property owners cannot impede the use of a legal maintenance easement.

 Note that Easements do have a limit on their validity period.
 You can ask to remove them from title: we see all too often that completely irrelevant items are on title.

 What is a Right of Way?

 In comparison to an easement vs right of way, a Right-of-Way legally allows someone access through your property to get to another site.
 As mentioned, we see this fairly often in older homes, especially duplexes for sale in Guelph where multiple tenants share a driveway.

 Here’s an example: In an older home, there is a mutual (share) driveway.
 Both neighbours use this in order to get to their own individual parking spaces at the back of their house.
 In this case, one of the owners owns the land.
 The other owner has a right of way to use the shared portion of the driveway to access their parking space at the back.

 The challenge with easements vs right of way is that every party in a right of way thinks they understand right of way use – but many times, each party’s understanding is very different.